 Each year, the interviewer will ask you to give a urine sample; this takes about 10 minutes.
 It’s just like giving a urine sample at your doctor’s office.

-In this year only, the interviewer will ask you to use a small collector to give cheek cells.
-The interviewer will show you how to gently stroke the inside of your cheek with the collector.
-This takes about 20 minutes.

 In some years, including this year, we’ll ask if a health professional can collect a sample of your blood.
 If you agree to give a blood sample, the interviewer will schedule an appointment for a medically trained and certified health professional to come to your home at a time that’s convenient for you.
 This person will draw a small amount of blood (about 3 tablespoons) from your arm using sterile equipment.
 It’s just like giving a blood sample at your doctor’s office.
 It takes about 20 minutes.

 Each time you give a sample, we will ask questions about your recent use of tobacco products.
 This takes about 4 minutes.